 Same-day crowns using CEREC technology

-In the days before technology like CEREC, patients would need to wait for weeks to have their dental crowns placed.
+In the days before cosmetic dentistry technology like CEREC, patients would need to wait for weeks to have their dental crowns are placed.
 The process involved two separate appointments: in the first, the dentist would shape your tooth down and take an impression, which would then be sent to a lab for your dental crown to be created.
 You would then be fitted for a temporary dental crown while you waited, possibly for weeks, until your second visit, where your temporary crown would be removed and the final dental crown would be bonded to the remnants of your natural tooth.

 Now, you can have your dental crown placed in only one appointment.
 No more waiting around with a temporary (and more fragile) crown, or coming in for more than one visit.